iTwin/itwinjs-core/docs/learning/Localization.md

 The strings in presentation rule sets can be localized by using the following
 format: `@LocalizationNamespace:StringId@`.
 Additionally, you can use multiple localized pieces in one string, e.g. `Concat_@Namespace:String1@_and_@Namespace:String2@`.

-## Examples

-TODO: Add examples when localization is fully set up.